uclaacm/hackschool-f18/session-6-frontend-dynamic-content/README.md

 ## Note

-Since today's workshop will be used to help you get started on the final project, instead of doing a stand-alone demo, the code we'll be writing today will help you practice what I've taught today and it'll be part of your final blog app.
+Since today's workshop will be used to help you get started on the final project, instead of doing a stand-alone demo, the code we'll be writing today will directly implement some of the features of the final blog app.

 ## Review React